stablyio/zusd-ethereum/zusd-token/README.md

 - Pausable
 - Regulatory Compliance

-We use SafeMath and the ERC-20 interface from the OpenZeppelin npm package ["@openzeppelin/contracts-ethereum-package": "^2.2.3"](https://www.npmjs.com/package/@openzeppelin/contracts-ethereum-package/v/2.2.3) which implements OpenZeppelin’s core audited smart contracts with upgradeability in mind.
+We use SafeMath and other supplementary smart contracts from the OpenZeppelin's npm packages (see package.json for specific versions).
-**npm integrity checksum:**
-sha512-SPg7ac3w9E5yXITHXxhjTpDWrfYjiNJ66hqeIvygf841QPlC02oEB1F/kZFqEKl/5AvXNpSMKiBuCP13CGjChQ==

 ### ERC20